-Please note that this Concert has had to be postponed due to Coronavirus.
+Please note that this Concert has had to be cancelled due to Coronavirus Covid 19.

-Sadly Eye Bach Choir have had to postpone this concert, the previous evenings concert at St Edmundsbury Cathedral at Bury St Edmunds, and also the Tour to Prague.
-The Government of the Czech Republic have announced that there will be no cross border movements for the next 30 days, so the Prague Conservatoire orchestra who were due to accompany us in the concerts and of course in Prague too are no longer able to travel.
-We are very disappointed since this would have been quite an event for everyone.
-However we hope to consider a date in the future to come together again to perform Sea Symphony.
+Sadly Eye Bach Choir have had to cancel this concert, as well as the previous concert in St Edmundsbury Cathedral, and also the Tour to Prague.
+The Government of the Czech Republic announced that there would be no cross border movements, so the Prague Conservatoire orchestra who were due to accompany us in the concerts and of course in Prague too were no longer able to travel.
+We also of course in the UK found ourselves in our own ‘lockdown’ so it was the only sensible course of action.
+We are very disappointed however since this would have been quite an event for everyone.

-If you have already booked tickets for this Concert then please refer back to the booking agents at the Royal Academy who we hope will be able to help you with a refund at:
+If you booked tickets for this Concert then please contact the booking agents at the Royal Academy who we hope will be able to help you with a refund at:

 The original text for the Concert was as follows: